Dallas Stars: 2013–2020: Return to playoff contention and third appearance in the Stanley Cup Final

 Nill made another big trade as general manager when he acquired Jason Spezza and Ludwig Karlsson from the Ottawa Senators in exchange for Alex Chiasson, Nick Paul, Alex Guptill and a second-round pick in the 2015 NHL entry draft.
-He also signed Senators player Ales Hemsky as a free agent on a three-year, $12 million contract on July 1, 2014.
+He also signed Senators player Aleš Hemský as a free agent on a three-year, $12 million contract on July 1, 2014.
 Despite these moves and a 92-point 41–31–10 campaign, the Stars finished with the second-lowest goaltender save percentage in the league during the 2014–15 season, which resulted in them failing to qualify for the 2015 playoffs due to their sixth-place finish in the Central Division and being seven points behind of the last playoff spot.
 The lone bright spot of the 2014–15 season was captain Jamie Benn winning the Art Ross Trophy.
 On April 11, 2015, Benn scored four points in the Stars' last regular season game to finish with 87 points on the season and win the Art Ross Trophy.
 His final point, a secondary assist with 8.5 seconds left in regulation in the game, allowed him to overtake New York Islanders centre and captain John Tavares for the award by one point.

 In the 2015 off-season the Stars made a couple additions to the team, first trading with the Chicago Blackhawks for three-time Stanley Cup champion Patrick Sharp as well as defenseman Stephen Johns in exchange for Trevor Daley and Ryan Garbutt.
 The Stars also signed via free agency Sharp's teammate from the Blackhawks Johnny Oduya to a two-year contract.
 In the 2015–16 season, the Stars won their first Central Division title since 1998 and posted the best regular season record in the Western Conference with a 50–23–9 record good enough for 109 points and the runner up to the Presidents' Trophy as the regular season champions, only behind the Washington Capitals.
 In the first round of the 2016 playoffs, they defeated the Minnesota Wild in six games.
 In the second round, they faced the St. Louis Blues in the playoffs for the first time since 2001, but lost the series in seven games.

 The Stars finished with a 34–37–11 record in an injury-plagued 2016–17 season, missing the playoffs for the seventh time in the past nine seasons, missing the 2017 playoffs by 15 points.
 As a result, the team announced that head coach Lindy Ruff's contract would not be renewed.